BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/PipelineRunner.md

 PipelineRunner {#pipelinerunner}
 ========

-# Introduction #

-PipelineRunner is a _Terminal_ or _Command Line_ application that is design to simply run a DREAM.3D pipeline without the use of a GUI.
-Because of this design PipelineRunner can be launched through a Terminal or Command Prompt or through other ways such as directly from a shell script (Linux), batch file (Windows), python script, IDL script or MATLAB script.
+**PipelineRunner** is a _terminal_ or _command line_ application that is designed to simply run a DREAM.3D **Pipeline** without the use of a GUI.
+Because of this design, **PipelineRunner** can be launched through a terminal or command prompt or through other ways such as directly from a shell script (Linux), batch file (Windows), Python script, IDL script or MATLAB script.

-PipelineRunner only takes a single argument which is the path to the pipeline file (as a .json file).
+**PipelineRunner** only takes a single argument: the path to the **Pipeline** file (i.e., a .json file).
 An example of its usage is:

 ### Unix Terminal ###